 Although clinical characteristics and rigorousness fluctuate among victims as well as periodically, psoriasis is characterized by four anomalies.

 - Papillary blood vessels become stretched and warped through certain vascular alterations.
-Due to these changes, redness or erythema appear, one major symptom of psoriasis.
+Due to these changes, redness or erythema appears, one major symptom of psoriasis.

 - When granulocytes (polymorphonuclear neutrophils) enter the epidermis, they produce inflammation.
 Activated CD4+ and CD8+ T cells gather to form lesions due to the release of pro-inflammatory cytokines.